 How is property divided in a Michigan divorce?

-Michigan uses an equitable distribution system.
-Marital property is divided fairly, though not always equally, based on factors such as the length of the marriage, each spouse’s contributions, and overall financial circumstances.
+Michigan uses equitable distribution.
+Marital property is divided fairly—though not always equally—based on factors like the length of the marriage, contributions, and overall financial circumstances.

-Judges base custody and parenting time decisions on the child’s best interests.
-They consider each parent’s relationship with the child, stability, home environment, and ability to meet the child’s needs.
+Parenting time and custody decisions are based on the child’s best interests.
+Courts consider factors like stability, each parent’s ability to meet needs, and the child’s established routine.

-Many Michigan courts strongly encourage or require mediation, especially in custody or parenting time disputes.
-Mediation can reduce conflict and give parents more control over the outcome.
+Many Michigan courts strongly encourage mediation, especially when parenting time is disputed.
+Mediation can reduce conflict and give families more control over outcomes.